-5. Bluetooth® Menu
+4. Bluetooth® Menu

-Your phone is compatible with devices that support the Headset, Handsfree, Phonebook Access, Object Push for vCard and vCalendar, File Transfer, and Message Access profiles.
+The phone is compatible with devices that support the Headset, Handsfree, Stereo, Phonebook Access, Object Push and File Transfer.

 You may create and store 20 pairings within the phone and connect to one device.

 The approximate communication range for Bluetooth® wireless technology is up to 30 feet (10 meters).